 Types of Schengen Visas

-The Type A Schengen Visa is a visa that allows you to enter and stay in the airport for up to a maximum of five days.
+he Type A Schengen Visa is a visa that allows you to enter and stay in the airport for up to a maximum of five days.
 If you are traveling from one non-Schengen country to another and you’ll be connecting through a Schengen country, you need this visa.
 You cannot leave the airport with this visa and enter the relevant Schengen country.
+It allows its holder to transit through the international zone of a Schengen airport without entering the Schengen Area.

-A short-term visa that allows you to stay in a Schengen country for a fixed period of time is the Type C visa.
+A short-stay visa that allows you to stay in a Schengen country for a fixed period of time is the Type C visa.
+It allows its holder to stay in the Schengen Area for up to 90 days within a 180-day period.

 This type of Schengen visa is subdivided into Single Entry, Double Entry, and Multiple Entry Visas.